TIGRLab/documentation/docs/data/QC-staff-guide.md

 If we weren't notified, then the field difference must be dealt with on a case by case basis.
 Consult with Erin about whether we need to do anything/contact anyone or if we should just update the gold standards or ignore the field etc.

+### Handling SliceTiming issues
+Currently, if the TR is less than 1 second we don't care about slice timing issues.
+If the TR is longer than 1 second, and slice timing differences are reported, consult with Erin about next steps right away!

 -----------------

 ## Missing Scans